Christmas on Credit – Know Your Rights

 For more information, or to discuss a specific query, contact Tom Sedley on 0161 764 4062 or email email@example.com

 Butcher & Barlow LLP

 Butcher & Barlow have a team of Dispute Resolution specialists who are happy to assist whatever your circumstances.
-Although in accordance with Government guidelines, some of our offices remain closed, the Dispute Resolution team remain available for advice and guidance on any existing or new matter.
 Please do not hesitate to get in touch via firstname.lastname@example.org or email your legal adviser directly.